KAPUNI GREEN HYDROGEN PROJECT

 SUPPORT FOR A LOW CARBON HEAVY VEHICLE FLEET

-The project can provide an important, flexible source of green hydrogen for Hiringa’s refuelling network that is being established across Aotearoa to enable the use of green hydrogen fuel-cell technology in heavy transport, displacing imported liquid fossil fuels with clean energy.
+The project can provide an important, flexible source of green hydrogen for Hiringa Energy's refuelling network that is being established across Aotearoa to enable the use of green hydrogen fuel-cell technology in heavy transport, displacing imported liquid fossil fuels with clean energy.

-Hiringa has built 4 high capacity refuelling stations to service the heavy transport market and provide a zero emission alternative to transport operators and users.
+Hiringa Energy is operating four high capacity refuelling stations to service the heavy transport market and provide a zero emission alternative to transport operators and users.

 EMPLOYMENT OPPORTUNITIES